Change Started

 Early Childhood

 Gandhiji showed his affinity for sanitation and cleanliness at a very young age.
-When he was 12 years old, he questioned his mother about why would she ask him to take a bath every time he touched the community sweeper.
+When he was 12 years old, he questioned his mother about why she would ask him to take a bath every time he touched the community sweeper.

 Propagating Cleanliness

-After spending 3 years in South Africa when he returned to India to take his wife and son back, he was welcomed with the plague in Bombay.
+After spending 3 years in South Africa, when he returned to India to take his wife and son back, he was welcomed with the plague in Bombay.

 Days in South Africa